genaimagician/reproducibility/Training/A3Mega/Llama2-7B-NeMo/README.md

 gcloud auth configure-docker us-docker.pkg.dev
 ```

 This step allows Docker to push and pull images from your Google Cloud Container Registry.
+If you are not familiar with docker container registry, you can [read more here.](https://cloud.google.com/artifact-registry/docs/docker/authentication#standalone-helper)

 ## Step 6: Build and Push the Docker Image